Křenovice (Vyškov District)

 Křenovice is a municipality and village in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 2,100 inhabitants.

 Geography

 Křenovice is located about 19 km southwest of Vyškov and 15 km east of Brno.
 It lies in the Dyje–Svratka Valley.
 The highest point is at 273 m above sea level.
 The Rakovec River flows through the municipality.

 History

 The first written mention of Křenovice is from 1305.
 In the 15th century, the village was annexed to the Slavkov estate.
 During the Thirty Years' War, most of the village was destroyed.
 During the 18th century, the population grew significantly.
 The development of Křenovice ended in 1805, when the Battle of Austerlitz took place nearby and caused a smallpox epidemic and material damage.

 Transport

 Two different railway lines run through Křenovice.
-The Křenovice dolní nádraží station is located on the line Brno–Uherské Hradiště.
-The Křenovice horní nádraží station is a terminus and starting point of the line from/to Skalice nad Svitavou via Brno.
+The station Křenovice dolní nádraží is located on the line Brno–Uherské Hradiště.
+The station Křenovice horní nádraží is the terminus and starting point of the line from/to Skalice nad Svitavou via Brno.